jmagaram/Hive/README.md

 *Tests* - Some unit tests

 *TestsEditor* - A UI tool for "drawing" tests.
 This was invaluable for ensuring that each piece moves correctly.
 I could draw a potential board, indicate where the "ant" was, and specify all the legal places it can go.

+I built this in 2013 but recently updated it to get it to compile with Visual Studio 2019.